paulmillr/noble-secp256k1/README.md

 - `msgHash: Uint8Array | string` - message hash which would be signed
 - `privateKey: Uint8Array | string | bigint` - private key which will sign the hash
 - `options?: Options` - *optional* object related to signature value and format
-- `options?.recovered: boolean = false` - determines whether the recovered bit should be included in the result.
+- `options?.recovered: boolean = false` - whether the recovered bit should be included in the result.
 In this case, the result would be an array of two items.
-- `options?.canonical: boolean = false` - determines whether a signature `s` should be no more than 1/2 prime order
+- `options?.canonical: boolean = false` - whether a signature `s` should be no more than 1/2 prime order
-- Returns DER encoded ECDSA signature, as hex uint8a / string and recovered bit if `options.recovered == true`
-- If you prefer Compact output (32-byte r + 32-byte s), use `Signature.fromDER(output).toCompactHex()`
+- `options?.der: boolean = true` - whether the returned signature should be in DER format.
+If `false`, it would be in Compact format (32-byte r + 32-byte s)

 The function is asynchronous because we're utilizing built-in HMAC API to not rely on dependencies.